 The goal of First Choice is to become the "first choice" for our customers worldwide.
 We want to make our customers' lives easier, and in order to do this, Deutsche Post DHL Group must provide top-notch service in all segments of its business.
 With First Choice and its tried-and-true method, improvement potential - whether in business processes or customer projects - is identified and subsequent measures are developed and implemented.

 The Group's employees are encouraged to become part of the process, receiving the support and tools they need to introduce improvements directly into their own work environments and sharpen their customer focus.
 This leads to a company, which, together with its services, is in greater alignment with its customers' needs and expectations.

-The success of First Choice hinges on the involvement of each and every employee at Deutsche Post DHL.
-All 475,000 employees must be encouraged to develop and implement improvement measures in their particular lines of work.
+The success of First Choice hinges on the involvement of each and every employee at Deutsche Post DHL Group.
+All 490,000 employees must be encouraged to develop and implement improvement measures in their particular lines of work.
 They bring valuable front-line experience and insight to the table.
 To support them in the service optimization process, First Choice provides employees with a tried-and-true method for identifying problem areas and developing solutions to right them.
 This includes specially designed tools and formats.